SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-FS-Module.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Write to a file

-When writing data to a file we need to specify the path to the file first.
+When writing data to a file, we need to specify the path to the file first.

 After that, we can use synchronous or asynchronous methods to write the data to the file.